bguiz/bgscratch/ember/ordr/notes.md

 - Automatic detection of application template
 - Explicit naming of templates
 - Use of outlet to render other templates
-- Automatic geenration of index route
+- Automatic generation of index route

 # Router